JBradbeer/bjj-docs/docs/pin_and_turtle_escapes/1_mount_escapes.md

    2. You should have enough space to recover a butterfly with right knee
    3. Straighten your posture so that your body is parallel to theirs, this should provide the space needed to switch from butterfly to full guard
-      - If they are extremely tight with the knee and dont provide the space to slide it out then shrimp out one more time to create the space
+      - If they are extremely tight with the knee and don't provide the space to slide it out then shrimp out one more time to create the space

 ### When to actually use the ankle-based method
-Due to the nature of the ankle-based method being shut down easily by the foot-battle, the best scenario to use this method is when the opponent is in side control and they are actively transitioning to mount.
+Due to the nature of the ankle-based method being shut down easily by the [foot-battle](#the-foot-battle), **the best scenario to use this method is when the opponent is in side control and they are actively transitioning to mount**.
 There are two main ways they will do this, tight (knee-slide) and loose (step-over).

 <div class="photoList">
   <figure>